 The push-up is a full body exercise, plain and simple.
 Tension needs to be developed from head to toe or form will fail leading to an inefficient and injury causing exercise.
 This starts with maintaining a forward body position.
-The eyes should never travel below the hands with the shoulders positioned directly over the hands.
+The eyes should never travel below the hands with the shoulders positioned directly over the wrists.
 Practice this simplified kneeling exercise to perfect your positioning.
 When you progress to a full hand and foot push-up position make sure to engage the ankles.
-Think above performing a static calf raise to maintain a forward body position.
+Think about performing a calf raise to maintain a forward body position.

 Note: The further forward the more difficult the exercise.
 As the hands travel down the body we shift into a planche position.
-This opens the gates to a world of complex and complicated gymnastics strength exercises.
+This opens the gates to a world of complex and complicated calisthenics strength exercises.

 Note: A posterior pelvic rotation will engage the abdominal and gluteal muscles.
 Feel for tension and engagement through these muscles.
 This is confirmation that you are performing the exercise properly.

-Scapular Protraction | Pushing the Shoulder Blades
+#3 | Scapular Protraction | "Push the Shoulder Blades Apart"

 "Push the Earth down" is one of my favorite cues to engage the upper body, specifically the scapulas.
 This movement completes the subtle rounding effect across the posterior chain (back).
 This is how we know the full abdominal complex is engaged, stabilizing the spine and pelvis throughout the exercise.
 Similar to the posterior pelvic rotation exercise above, scapular protraction is a tricky exercise to perform.
 Consider trying the reverse push-up position exercise below.
 This will assist with locking out the elbows to isolate the scapular movement.